U.S. Route 460

 U.S. Route 460 (US 460) is an auxiliary route of U.S. Route 60.
 It currently runs for 655 mi from Norfolk, Virginia, at its parent route US 60 at Ocean View to Frankfort, Kentucky, intersecting its parent route once again.
 It passes through the states of Virginia, West Virginia, and Kentucky.
 The section from Interstate 81 (I-81) at Christiansburg, Virginia, to US 23 in Pikeville, Kentucky, is Corridor Q in the Appalachian Development Highway System.
 The portion improved under this system is unfinished between Grundy, Virginia, and Pikeville.

 US 460 is a major east–west highway in Virginia.
 It is a major thoroughfare through southern Hampton Roads and connects the area to Petersburg.
 US 460 connects Lynchburg to Roanoke.
 US 460 is paired with US 221 between Bedford and Roanoke and with I-81 between Salem and Christiansburg.
 It is also the primary east–west roadway in the northern part of Southwest Virginia between Christiansburg and the Kentucky border; several miles near Bluefield pass through West Virginia.

 Route description

 Kentucky

 U. S. Route 460 runs through downtown Georgetown, Kentucky.

-US 460 now begins when it splits from US 60 a few miles east of downtown Frankfort.
+US 460 now begins when it splits from US 60/US 421 a few miles east of downtown Frankfort.
 It is a winding two-lane highway with no shoulders and intersects US 62 and I-75 at Georgetown.
 It proceeds to Paris, where it serves as the town's "Main Street" and intersects US 27 and US 68.
 The next major intersection is with I-64 in Mount Sterling.
 It proceeds through Frenchburg and West Liberty.
 In Salyersville, the Mountain Parkway ends by merging onto it.
 It is a 3-lane highway for 14 miles and then it merges with US 23 in Paintsville.
 US 460 East follows US-23 South through Prestonsburg and Pikeville.
 The route enters the southwestern part of Virginia.